viiika/Meissonic/README.md

 ## 🚀 Introduction

-Meissonic is a groundbreaking non-autoregressive masked image modeling model for text-to-image synthesis.
-It pushes the boundaries of what's possible in content creation, producing stunning high-resolution images with unprecedented efficiency on consumer-grade hardware.
+Meissonic is a non-autoregressive mask image modeling text-to-image synthesis model that can generate high-resolution images.
+It is designed to run on consumer graphics cards.

 **Key Features:**
 - 🖼️ High-resolution image generation (up to 1024x1024)